Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/object-oriented-programming/_index.md

 When you’re developing a program with many similar parts, it takes way too much time and effort to keep duplicating code for each class.
 Imagine how hard it would be to maintain a large project with thousands of classes!
 Besides, it violates the **DRY** principle of good programming: **Don’t Repeat Yourself!** There must be a better way.

 Thankfully, there are many design patterns that allow you to share code between classes.
 One of these is called an “abstract class”.
 (Unfortunately, JavaScript doesn’t have native support for the concept of “abstract classes”, but it is still possible to implement as you will see below.)
-In languages like C# and Java, you simply create a new class with the keyword “abstract” (e.g. “public abstract class Mammal”) and write in its body all the methods you would like your other classes to share in common.
+In languages like C# and Java, you simply create a new class with the keyword “abstract” (for example, “public abstract class Mammal”) and write in its body, all the methods you would like your other classes to share in common.
 Since an abstract class is still a class, your “Cat” and “Dog” classes can inherit from it.
 This means that instead of writing a “sleep” method for each animal, you only need to write it in the “Mammal” class, and the other animals will be able to use it too.

 But if any class can have inheritance, why not just use a regular class?
 The answer is that abstract classes have two special features: